 If you are looking for immediate enrollment, we make ongoing decisions based on openings in each classroom.
 For enrollments for the next school year, we begin accepting students in March, after our current students have gone through their re-enrollment period in February.
 It is at this time that you will be notified about acceptance or waiting list status in one of our programs.
 Please see our Admissions policy for priority enrollments in each of our programs.

 The following forms and fees are needed by the school to complete enrollment:

-Children three to fourteen years of age may be considered for admission to our primary, elementary, and middle school programs.
+Children from two and half to fourteen years of age may be considered for admission to our primary, elementary, and middle school programs.
 Admission shall be determined after consultation between the Head of School and the teacher of the appropriate class.
 An Open House takes place each year in March to allow prospective families to meet with the staff and parents of DMS.
 We highly encourage parents to schedule an appointment for an individual tour/visit of our campus.

 Families wishing to be considered for admission are requested to tour of the facility and visit the classroom.
 This first visit is adults only.
 Following the initial visit, a second appointment allows the Director and teachers to meet with the student candidate and talk with the parents.
 To be considered for acceptance, each family must apply and pay a onetime application fee.